Police Clamps Down War Veterans Protest

 On Friday morning, a powerful, combined unit composed of Rapid Response Police (PIR), regular police officers and members of the Intelligence and Security Services (SINSE), used violence to disperse a gathering of war veterans who were preparing to hold a protest march in the city of Lubango, Huíla province.

-The police and security forces, estimated at more than 150 officers in number, took up positions at the meeting point at around 5 AM and, initially advised the veterans, who began to converge on the location at around 6 AM, to leave the place of their own accord.
+The police and security forces, estimated at more than 150 officers in number, took up positions at the meeting point at around 5am.
+The forces initially advised the veterans, who began to converge on the location at around 6am, to leave the place of their own accord.

-The fiscal coordinator of the Independent Forum of Demobilised War Veterans of Angola (FIDEGA), Armando Segunda, who was trying to organise his companions, was one of the main targets of the attack.
+The fiscal coordinator of the Independent Forum of Demobilized War Veterans of Angola (FIDEGA), Armando Segunda, who was trying to organize his companions, was one of the main targets of the attack.

 “I’m handicapped, I lost my left leg in the war.
 Three PIR agents grabbed me as if I were a pig, they beat me everywhere with cudgels.
 My whole body is swollen”, Armando Segunda, the reserve captain told Maka Angola.
 This officer was a commander of the 1st Company of the 1st Battalion of the 35th Brigade, stationed in the municipality of Jamba, Huíla, where he injured by a land mine in 1989.

 In turn, the reporter from Rádio Despertar and the Angolense newspaper, Sebastião Silva, told this site that he was arrested by plain clothes officers, who immediately confiscated his mobile phone, and twisted his arm.
 “In the police vehicle, the agents threatened us.
 They said ‘whoever opens their mouth will be shot’,” stated the journalist.